paulrayner/exploreddd.github.com/src/index.md

         <p class="text-center">View past conferences: <a href="./2018">2018</a> &#124; <a href="./2017">2017</a></p>
         <p class="text-center">Explore DDD is dedicated to providing a harassment-free conference experience for everyone, regardless of gender, gender identity and expression, age, sexual orientation, disability, physical appearance, body size, race, ethnicity, or religion (or lack thereof).
 Read the full Code of Conduct on the <a href="about">about page</a>.</p>
         <p class="text-center">To increase diversity at Explore DDD we are offering scholarships to people from underrepresented groups in tech who wouldn’t otherwise be able to attend.
 If you are a member of a group underrepresented within the tech community we encourage you to <a href="scholarship">apply</a>.</p>
+        <p class="text-center">Would assistance with childcare expenses make it easier for you to attend the conference?
+We’d like to help.
+Please let us know at <a href="mailto:contact@exploreddd.com">contact@exploreddd.com</a></p>
     </div>
 </div>
 <div class="container section speakers">